Trisha Yearwood: Personal life

 Yearwood married her first husband, Chris Latham, in 1987.
 The pair divorced in 1991.
-In 1994, she married Robert Reynolds, a bassist for The Mavericks.
+In 1994, she married Robert Reynolds, founding bassist for The Mavericks.
 During their marriage, the couple lived in a log cabin-styled home in Hendersonville, Tennessee.
 The pair divorced in 1999 after five years of marriage.
-Yearwood commented that the separation was "difficult" in a 1999 interview with Country Weekly, "Since I do hang on to the past with my fingernails, divorce was difficult...It’s a serious decision involving someone you’re tied to emotionally, so it’s hard to move on.
-And it’s easy to drag things out so you don’t have to face people talking about you."
+Yearwood commented that the separation was "difficult" in a 1999 interview with Country Weekly, "Since I do hang on to the past with my fingernails, divorce was difficult...It's a serious decision involving someone you're tied to emotionally, so it's hard to move on.
+And it's easy to drag things out so you don't have to face people talking about you."

 Yearwood and Garth Brooks had been friends and musical partners before romantically seeing each other.
 According to Brooks, his first encounter with Yearwood felt like "that feeling when you just meet your wife".
 During this period, Yearwood and Brooks were both married to other people.
 For these reasons, they remained friends during the first half of their careers.
 Following Brooks's divorce and Yearwood's second divorce, the two began dating around 2000.
 They became engaged in 2005 when Brooks proposed to Yearwood onstage amidst a crowd of 7,000 in Bakersfield, California.
 The pair married on December 10, 2005.
 The wedding took place at the couple's home in Owasso, Oklahoma.
 Brooks's three children were also part of the wedding ceremony.

 According to Yearwood, the pair made a commitment not to spend time apart.
 It is estimated by Yearwood that the couple spends about five days away from each other per year.
-In an interview with People Magazine she explained this further, "We really have made a conscious effort since getting married to not be apart, so we’ve toured together.
-If I’m doing something, he’ll be with me, even if you don’t see him, he’ll be in the hotel or around...And we’re not always together, but we’ve been married before, and we decided we don’t want to be apart.
-So [we said] let’s make an effort to make sure that’s our priority and we’ve been able to do it."
+In an interview with People Magazine she explained this further, "We really have made a conscious effort since getting married to not be apart, so we've toured together.
+If I'm doing something, he'll be with me, even if you don't see him, he'll be in the hotel or around...And we're not always together, but we've been married before, and we decided we don't want to be apart.
+So [we said] let's make an effort to make sure that's our priority and we've been able to do it."
 She became a stepmother to Brooks's three children following their marriage.
 In a 2017 interview, Yearwood explained her new role, "I had no idea what I was doing.
-I have to say that now as these girls have grown—they’re adults now on their own—it’s been a part of my life that I would have never would have even known to dream about and it’s been so rewarding to get to be a part of this family."
+I have to say that now as these girls have grown—they're adults now on their own—it's been a part of my life that I would have never even known to dream about, and it's been so rewarding to get to be a part of this family."